pineboat/pineboat.github.io/content/post/shatter-imposter-syndrome-peace-with-refactor.md

 Look around your old code and find any global variables that you are using.
 I certainly could find many.
 Drop them all.
 May be leave a singleton.

 What has changed?
 Someone must have shown me why globals are bad.
 By now I know many of the pitfalls of using global variables.
+It's time for a list.

+### What was the learning?
 1. When the code base is large, it is difficult understand use of globals within a function.
 2. They open up rooms for defects that are hard to debug.
 3. It is quite easy for you to break others' code by using the same variable name